ajtalford/TalentNetwork/readme.md

     <img src="https://push-to.cfapps.io/ui/assets/images/Push-to-Pivotal-Light-with-Shadow.svg" width="180" alt="Push" align="center">
 </a>

+# Contributing to the Spring Pet Clinic Sample Application
 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>